secretnodes/secretwiki/products/distributed-web/src/content/ethereum-gateway/about-eth.md

 ## Reading & writing content

 To read content, a user needs to interact with a working Ethereum node.
-Such nodes can be run locally on a user's machine as daemons (such as:
+Such network-interconnect can be run locally on a user's machine as daemons (such as:
 <https://github.com/ethereum/go-ethereum/>).
 When the user access to such a node
 it can use the official JSONRPC API to send queries to the network, and learn about specific aspects of the consensus.